-The starter motor is an electric motor that rotates your engine in order to allow the spark and fuel injection systems to begin the engine's operation under its own power.
-It is mounted to the bottom (generally to one side) of the vehicle's transmission bell housing where it connects to the engine itself.
-Few other starter motor facts:
+The starter motor is an electric motor that rotates your car's engine.
+This allows the spark and fuel injection systems to begin the engine's operation under its own power.
+It is mounted to one side of the vehicle's transmission bell housing where it connects to the engine itself.
+This post will explain more about starters, including these starter motor facts:

-- The starter has gears that mesh with a large flywheel gear on the backside of the engine, which turns the central crankshaft.
+- The starter uses gears to mesh with a large flywheel gear on the backside of the engine, which turns the crankshaft.